 My first year as a Military Spouse

-My Sailor told me on our first date that if I knew I couldn’t move away from my home not get serious with him.
+My Sailor told me on our first date that if I knew I couldn’t move away from my home then I shouldn’t get serious with him.
 He was straightforward on the fact that he goes where the Navy sends him.
 That statement made my stomach tighten a little.
-However, that sexy little smile, those strong arms and his honey colored eyes made my flip flopping heart beat so loud I forgot all about my stomach.
+But I was looking at that sexy little smile, those strong arms and his honey colored eyes and my pitter pattering heart beat so loud that I forgot all about my stomach.
 It’s easy to know something could happen but not grasp the reality of it until it does.
 It’s like eating Ben and Jerry’s knowing it’s bad for you but still being shocked and unhappy when those really cute jeans won’t button.

-That is so much what part of this military journey has been like!
-One of the biggest peeves I hear from military wives is people saying “well you knew what you were getting in to”.
+That is so much of what this military journey has been like!
+One of the biggest peeves I hear from military wives are people saying “well you knew what you were getting in to”.
 Well, nobody really knows what they’re getting, not really.
 We all just know a bunch of stuff that could happen.
 Also, it doesn’t make it easier if it does.

-Let’s start with some Con’s since I like to end on a happy note.
+Let’s start with some of those Con’s I mentioned

 1.My hubby does NOT have “work hours”

 I’m not talking about being deployed.
 I’m talking about every day.
 He goes in when he’s told and comes home when they get the job done.
 Some days he gets home a little early and others he works late.
 If his guys need him for something that takes priority.
 We have a call you when I’m on the way home kinda thing in our house.
 Oh, and he doesn’t get overtime.
 Even if he doesn’t get home til after I’m in bed!
-I know, crazy right.
+I came from a civilian workplace where we complained about having to answer our phones from work on our days off without getting paid.

 Sidenote; Always buy the trip insurance

-We LOVE taking just us trips, family trips all of it.
-Well, the Military is really good at changing your life on a daily basis.
-Since his schedule (if it can be called that) is changing all of the time you, I have to be flexible.
-He will learn about a class that he has to take at night for a month a couple weeks in advance.
-Sometimes these things pop up and it’s super important for him to do his job.
+We LOVE taking ‘just us’ trips, family trips all of it.
+Well the Military is really good at changing your life on a daily basis.
+Since his schedule (if it can be called that) is changing all of the time I’m having to learn to be flexible.
+He will learn about a class only a week or two in advance that is held at night and lasts a month.
+I sit there listening and thinking, so much for you taking the youngest to baseball practice so I can finish the class I’m in.
+Sometimes these things pop up with short notice but it’s super important for him to do his job.
 So, if you have a trip planned you gotta cancel it because he wants this class.
 Then there are duty nights when he sleeps on the ship and under ways when he is gone for several days or weeks at a time.
 Yuck, I know.

 2.Leaving your career sucks